 While identifying market opportunities was a start, it was not enough to justify the business case; we needed to evaluate all of the elements of the operation of the business.
 This involved a detailed analysis of all of the elements of the business: revenue, operating expense, capital investment, financing issues, and others.
 A detailed business model allowed us to identify the optimal market approach -- one that offered the company’s investors an opportunity to generate activity projected to create $92 million in value within a three-year window.

 Once the value was found in the market approach, the client made the decision to move forward with plans to aggressively enter into the energy storage sector.
 Over $5 million in venture capital was raised and the management team was completed with key executives focused on engineering, production, and marketing.
-Initial customers within the utility sector have been identified, with three coming to terms for initial deployment activity in 2013.
+Initial customers within the utility sector have been identified, with three coming to terms for initial deployment activity.

 To receive more information on this topic, please visit